 My name is Sharon Boggon and my online name for years has been Sharon B. Training in the visual arts started in Perth, Australia.
 I originally trained as a painter.
 Then further studies in the Textile workshop led me to teach at the Canberra School of Art which is part of the Australian National University.
 I was there for 12 years, starting in the textiles workshop, before my career shifted to teaching what was then quaintly termed ‘Computer Arts’.
 This meant I taught such programs as Photoshop and Illustrator also by then I had branched out into Web Design.

 In a Minute Ago as a static site first went online in 1995.
 As you can imagine the site has shifted and grown in many directions.
 Creating and maintaining a personal website has influenced my life in many ways.
-I am hope this next section which is a mix of personal and professional material will enable you to gain a sense of who I am, what I do and how this site might be of use to you.
+I am hope this next section about In a Minute Ago, which is a mix of personal and professional material will enable you to gain a sense of who I am, what I do and how this site might be of use to you.

 In 2013 I had the thrill of imagining a product, designing the perfect item for me and then taking it that step further to be manufactured.
 It was a great thrill to have something made that did not exist before other than in my imagination.
 I am speaking of my Crazy Quilters Templates which I sell on Pintangle.